shannaniggans/cyberanode/how_to_register.md

 * preferred contact person
 * company logo

-## Organisation profile including:
+#### Organisation profile including:
-parent company name and location (if applicable)
+* Parent company name and location (if applicable)

-public or privately listed
+* public or privately listed

-number of full time equivalent (FTE) employees in Australia
+* number of full time equivalent (FTE) employees in Australia

-short bio describing your business (max.
+* short bio describing your business (max.
 1,000 characters)

-short description of your business solutions offered (max.
+* short description of your business solutions offered (max.
 1,000 characters)

-type of products and services offered (select from list provided)
+* type of products and services offered and a short description and link for each.

-type of education or training in cyber security provided (if applicable)
+## 2. Registration validation
+* The team will review the submitted information, verify links, information.
+* Validation will include verification of at least 3 people that know, have used or use the products or services to verify they are accurate.
+* The team will come back to you via the issue with any additional questions or items to validate.

+## 3. Pending company listing
+* Once the information has been validated a company listing page will be created in the pending folder.
+* We will ask you to check the information is correct and ready to publish.

+## 4. Publishing
+* When everything is done and approved the listing will be added to our company listing directory and go live on the website.